brucefan1983/NEP_CPU/README.md

   * `pair_NEP.cpp`
   * `install.sh`

-* The computational speed of the NEP in LAMMPS with one CPU thread is about 1/1000 of that of NEP in GPUMD with one A100 GPU.
+* The computational speed of NEP in LAMMPS with one CPU thread is about 1/1000 of that of NEP in GPUMD with one A100 GPU.